Glyc3rius/glyc3rius.github.io/content/posts/StealC/Stealc.md

 3. `wallets`       --->   desktop cryptocurrency wallets
 4. `files`           --->   file grabber

 The C2 also exfiltrates the data from applications like Outlook, Steam, Discord, Tox, Pidgin as well as the network and system information and the screenshot of the desktop.
-All the gathered information are encoded in base64.
+All the gathered information are encoded in base64 during the HTTP communication.

 ### **Removing Itself From The Victim's Machine**